fengyuli-dev/multimedia-gpt/README.md

 # prepare your private OpenAI key (for Windows)
 setx OPENAI_API_KEY “<yourkey>”

-# Start Multimedia GPT !
+# Start Multimedia GPT!
-# You can specify the GPU/CPU assignment by "--load", the parameter indicates which
-# foundation models to use and where it will be loaded to
+# You can specify the GPU/CPU assignment by "--load", the parameter indicates which foundation models to use and
-# The model and device are separated by underline '_', the different models are separated by comma ','
+# where it will be loaded to.
+The model and device are separated by '_', different models are separated by ','.
-# The available Visual Foundation Models can be found in the following table
+# The available Visual Foundation Models can be found in models.py
-# For example, if you want to load ImageCaptioning to cpu and Text2Image to cuda:0
+# For example, if you want to load ImageCaptioning to cuda:0 and whisper to cpu
+# (whisper runs remotely, so it doesn't matter where it is loaded to)
-# You can use: "ImageCaptioning_cpu,Text2Image_cuda:0"
+# You can use: "ImageCaptioning_cuda:0,Whisper_cpu"

 # Don't have GPUs?
-No worry, you can run DALLE and Whisper using your API key!
+No worry, you can run DALLE and Whisper on cloud using your API key!
 python multimedia_gpt.py --load ImageCaptioning_cpu,DALLE_cpu,Whisper_cpu

+# Additionally, you can configure the which OpenAI LLM to use by the "--llm" tag, such as
+python multimedia_gpt.py --llm text-davinci-003
+# The default is gpt-3.5-turbo (ChatGPT).
 ```

 ## Plans